What's new | A-Z | Discuss & Blog | Youtube |

 This is the name of God himself.
 It is not referring

-to a prophet, or to any many, but to God.
+to a prophet, or to any many, but to God (Luke 2:52: GOD forgave Jesus' sins and was "charitable" with him).
 It is certainly

 not talking about Muhammad.